LeverylTeam/Leveryl/README.md

 # Acknowledgements / Credits:
 - Leveryl is a "spoon" of **[Pocketmine-MP](http://github.com/pmmp/PocketMine-MP/)**
-- Most of the original code was written by the original PocketMine Team and the new PMMP Team.
+- Most of the original code was written by the original [PocketMine](https://github.com/PocketMine) Team and [GenisysPro](https://github.com/GenisysPro).
-- Some Implementations are ported from [Tesseract](https://www.github.com/TesseractTeam/Tesseract), [GenisysPro](https://www.github.com/GenisysPro/GenisysPro) and [Genisys](https://www.github.com/ITXTech/Genisys)
+- Some Implementations are ported from [Tesseract](https://www.github.com/TesseractTeam/Tesseract), [Prismarine](https://github.com/PrismarineMC/Prismarine) and [Genisys](https://www.github.com/ITXTech/Genisys)
 - Ported files' authors are stated inside the file

 # License: